UW Radiology

 scoliosis

-patient with thoracic scoliosis, convex to the right, bridged by a Harrington rod and bone graft along the concave side of the spine
+Patient with thoracic scoliosis, convex to the right, bridged by a Harrington rod and bone graft along the concave side of the spine

 Edwards Rods

-bilateral Edwards rods bridging a spinal fracture
+Bilateral Edwards rods bridging a spinal fracture

 Harrington and Edwards rods have been largely superseded by other newer devices.
 The most common spinal fixator that I see these days is some form of posterior spinal rod.
 These rods are usually used in pairs, and are attached to pedicular screws which are anchored in multiple vertebral bodies above and below the site of treatment.